Wintery Weekend in The Pas

 Options for dining in The Pas include Taavi's Grill for breakfast, Good Thymes, a trendy space with a delightful menu ranging from pub grub to elevated entrees; Fat Boy Restaurant, a casual diner with comfort food done right; and The Eagle’s Nest Restaurant in Opaskwayak Cree Nation (located in Aseneskak Casino).

-By now, you're probably looking for a bit of a break.
-Does a coffee break sound about right?
-Located right on Fischer Avenue (the main drag in town), is Lyet's Cafe.
-A charming little spot with a wall full of loose leaf teas and her own unique medium roast coffee blend (roasted right here in Winnipeg), there is also a gift shop with housewares, clothing and jewelry.
+If you're looking to take a break, stop by Lyet's Cafe, located on Fischer Avenue.
+A charming spot with a wall full of loose leaf teas and a custom medium roast coffee blend (roasted right here in Winnipeg).
+There is also a gift shop with housewares, clothing and jewelry.
 It's a comfortable spot to spend some time and relax before getting back outdoors.

 Outdoor Winter Adventure

-Of course, in the north, I would be remiss if I didn't mention the many outdoor activities you can entertain yourself with while in The Pas.
-Grab some snowshoes or bring your snow machines and head out onto Clearwater Lake Provincial Park.
-There are over 420 km of groomed snowmobile trails in the area!
-And when the sun sets, take a short drive just out of town and look up to the skies.
+In the north, there is no shortage of outdoor activities you can entertain yourself with while in The Pas.
+Grab some snowshoes or bring your own snow machines and head out onto Clearwater Lake Provincial Park.
+There is over 420 km of groomed snowmobile trails in the area!
+When the sun sets, take a short drive out of town and look up to the sky.
 On a clear night, you'll see the dancing aurora borealis overhead in a display that will leave you breathless.

 Northern lights forest

-After a weekend away in The Pas, I came away with a new appreciation for the North and for winter.
-The cold temperatures melt away in the midst of the warm welcomes, the "Happy Trappers" greetings that you hear from most every passerby and the overall sense of community that makes this a place I'll always remember.
+After a weekend away in The Pas, you'll most likely come away with a new appreciation for the North and for winter.
+The cold temperatures melt away in the midst of the warm welcomes, the "Happy Trappers" greetings that you hear from most every passerby and the overall sense of community that makes this a place to remember.
 So pack up your layers and warm parka and make the trip.
 You won't regret it!